Hung1609/autocode_assistant/code_generated_result/flashcard_web_application/README.md

 ## Overview

 This project is a web application for creating, reviewing, and searching flashcards.
-It's designed to help users learn and memorize information effectively, particularly useful for language learning.
+It allows users to create flashcards with a front and back side, search through their existing flashcards, review them with a flipping animation, track review statistics, and navigate through the application via a sidebar.
+The application is preloaded with ten Hindi-English flashcards.

 ## Features